Estimated reading time: 4 minutes

 Everything is strategy

 It surprised me initially that most of the MBA courses in the program were called “Strategy” (Marketing Strategy, Financial Strategy, Information Technology Strategy).
 Only one course was named “Strategy”.
-I started soon to understand why.
-As a General Manager or CEO, you must accept that you are or will not be the specialist in any area.
-Your role is different: lead the company or organisation strategical.
-This means that when approaching marketing, finance, or IT specialist, you will be able to understand their field and discuss the impact that their services are bringing in the fulfilment of company or organisational vision and goals.
+I soon started to understand why.
+As a General Manager or CEO, you must accept that you are or will not be a specialist in any area.
+Your role is different: lead the company or organisation strategically.
+This means that when approaching marketing, finance, or IT specialist, you will be able to understand their field and discuss the impact their services bring in fulfilling company or organisational vision and goals.

 Business is more than just money.

 Is financial success the only priority of a business?
-Is there somebody in between an NGO and a “normal business”.
-During the MBA, I started to discover a powerful principle: the triple bottom line.
-The goal is to balance the financial, social and this a liberated me.
-So much that I selected the topic of Social Enterprises for my Thesis and ended up creating one, Swiss Leaders Group.
+Is there somebody in between an NGO and a “normal business”?
+During the MBA, I discovered a powerful principle: the triple bottom line.
+My goal was to balance financial and social impacts, which liberated me.
+So much so that I selected the topic of Social Enterprises for my Thesis and ended up creating one, Swiss Leaders Group.

 Sustainability is at the heart of the future of business

-When starting the MBA, I thought it was about business core skills (legal, contracts, risk, finance).
-In fact, most of the topic addressed business strategy from the point of view of sustainability.
+When starting the EMBA, I thought it was about business core skills (legal, contracts, risk, finance).
+Most of the topics addressed business strategy from the point of view of sustainability.
 A question summarises it all: is my business/company/organisation bringing a positive contribution to the society and environment in which it operates?

 You never know where it will lead you.

-As a young boy, I started the boys’ scout to learn to climb on trees.
+I started the boys’ scout to learn to climb trees as a young boy.

 At age forty-five, I started coaching certification to get to know better people who are different from me.

-One year later old I started studying for an MBA to get better at business.
+One year later, I started studying for an MBA to get better at business.